StoicAlexx/StoicAlexx/README.md

 ## IT Consultant | Nonprofit Advocate | Digital Transformation

 I'm a passionate, multi-faceted IT & Business professional with over a decade of experience bridging the gap between **technology and business impact**.
-Currently pursuing my **Master’s in Information Technology** at the University of San Carlos (Philippines), I lead projects that merge business process automation, CRM implementation, and AI-powered software solutions to help both enterprises and nonprofits scale meaningfully.
+Currently pursuing my **Master’s in Information Technology** at the University of San Carlos (Philippines), I lead projects that merge business process automation, CRM & ERP implementation, and AI-powered software solutions to help both enterprises and nonprofits scale meaningfully.

 <img src="https://github.com/StoicAlexx/My-ReadMe/raw/main/psyduck.png" align="right" width="200" alt="Psyduck">